Automattic/wp-calypso/docs/modularized-state.md

 We opted for a synchronous, dependency-graph driven approach, where reducers are automatically loaded together with the chunks that make use of them.
 In a nutshell:

 - State is divided into top-level portions.
 Each of these portions is considered an atom that can't be subdivided (for the purposes of loading).
-- Each portion's reducer stores its state separately, using `withStorageKey`.
+- Each portion's reducer persists its state separately, using `withStorageKey`.
 - Each portion has an `init` module, that registers its reducer through a side-effect.
 - Each selector or action creator that accesses a portion of state must import its `init` module